00cedke/Partial/README.md

 # Partial
 Wii U website for message conversation
+This project is a reconstruction of Miiverse, only better.

 # Execute server
 - Install NodeJS with `sudo apt install nodejs` then, `sudo apt install npm`